 If real estate investing has been on your mind, you're likely wondering how to become a millionaire in real estate.
-The great thing about investing in real estate is that virtually anyone can start investing, and, with enough persistence, can build wealth without having to wait a lifetime for your savings to grow.
+The great thing about investing in real estate is that virtually anyone can start investing and, with enough persistence, build wealth without having to wait a lifetime for their savings to grow.

 Since real estate is a tangible asset that will always be needed, you're able to finance your investments and grow your wealth with somebody else's money.
 There are also incredible tax benefits to investing in real estate, so you're able to keep more of the money you make.
 These advantages make becoming a millionaire in real estate easier than doing so with any other type of investment.